 Not all car crashes in Euless happen at DFW or on SH 183 or 360.
 A crash can happen when your vehicle is parked at Albertsons, Target, or another downtown business.
 While these wrecks can cause less damage and serious injuries than other types of crashes, you still need to take your collision seriously.
 Here, we explain the steps you need to take to protect your legal rights.

-What to Do If You Are Involved in a Parked Vehicle Collision in Euless
+What to Do If You Are Involved in a Parked Vehicle Accident in Euless

 If another driver crashes into your vehicle while it is in a parking lot in Euless, he is responsible for fully compensating you for your injuries and damage to your vehicle under Texas law.
 Here is what you will need to protect your right to compensation:

-- Witnesses.
-Whether or not you are able to locate the driver, you want to obtain contact information for any witnesses to the crash before they are lost.
+Whether or not you are able to locate the driver, you want to obtain contact information for any witnesses to the accident before they are lost.
 In addition, if the driver did not stop, witnesses may be able to provide you with sufficient information to identify him.

-- Police report.
 You should contact the Euless Police Department to report the wreck and obtain a copy of the police report.
-The police will not always come to a parking lot crash scene, but you may be able to go to the police station to report it or to file a report with a parking lot security company.
+The police will not always come to a parking lot accident scene, but you may be able to go to the police station to report it or to file a report with a parking lot security company.

-- Surveillance tapes.
-A parking lot surveillance tape may have recorded the collision.
+A parking lot surveillance tape may have recorded the accident.
 You should attempt to obtain a copy of it to prove that the other driver was at fault and to locate him if he was a hit-and-run driver.

 If your vehicle only suffered nominal damages, you may be able to settle your insurance claim on your own.
 However, if you suffered injuries or your vehicle suffered substantial damages, you should retain an experienced car crash attorney for assistance in negotiating your settlement.
 To get your questions answered and learn how our skilled legal team can help, contact us online or call our office directly at 817.380.4888 to schedule your free consultation.

-We help car crash victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.
+We help car accident victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.